Concordia's First Year Experience for First-Year Freshmen

 Dr. Kristi Kirk, Provost and Executive Vice President

-Dr. Erik Green, Director-School of Business and Communication
+Dr. Erik Green, Director - College of Business and Communication